-(1) CTD students: Please contact Lynne Talley (Italley@ucsd.edu) - co-chair U.S. GO-SHIP Executive Council, or Alex Orsi, the chief scientist (see above for email), to let us know that you are contemplating applying, and to get more information if you have questions.
+(1) CTD students: Please contact Lynne Talley (Italley@ucsd.edu) - co-chair U.S. GO-SHIP Executive Council, or the chief scientist of the cruise (see above for email), to let us know that you are contemplating applying, and to get more information if you have questions.

-CFC students: Please contact CFC principal investigator Dong-Ha Min (dongha@austin.utexas.edu)
+CFC students: Please contact CFC PI Rolf Sonnerup (Rolf.Sonnerup@noaa.gov)

-LADCP students: Please contact LADCP principal investigator Andreas Thurnherr (ant@ldeo.columbia.edu)
+LADCP students: Please contact LADCP Pl Andreas Thurnherr (ant@ldeo.columbia.edu)

-- (2) Talk to your advisor to be sure that this will work with your program. - (3) After that, if you want to proceed please send a letter indicating your interest and information about your background (CV, include the academic program you are part of, who your advisor is, what kind of research you are carrying out if you are at that stage, any prior cruise experience).
-When we form a short list, we will request a reference letter from your advisor or supervisor.
+(2) Talk to your advisor to be sure that this will work with your program.

+(3) After that, if you want to proceed - please send a cover letter indicating your interest and information about your background (CV, include the academic program you are part of, who your advisor is, what kind of research you are carrying out if you are at that stage, any prior cruise experience).